-Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive of the AIAGL, responsible for the Group's businesses operating in Hong Kong and Macau, Indonesia, and the Philippines as well as the Group Agency Distribution and Group Corporate Solutions.
+Mr. Jacky Wing Shing Chan (appointed 1 June 2017) is the Regional Chief Executive of AIAGL, responsible for the Group's businesses operating in Hong Kong and Macau, Mainland China, the Philippines, South Korea, and Taiwan.
 Mr. Chan has extensive experience having worked at AIA for over 30 years.
 Prior to becoming a Regional Chief Executive, Mr. Chan was the Chief Executive Officer of AIA Hong Kong and Macau since 2009.
-Mr. Chan is a fellow of the Society of Actuaries, a member of American Academy of Actuaries (MAAA) and a fellow of the Canadian Institute of Actuaries (CIA).
+Mr. Chan is a fellow of the Society of Actuaries (FSA), a member of American Academy of Actuaries (MAAA) and a fellow of the Canadian Institute of Actuaries (CIA).

 Mr Garth Brian Jones (appointed 30 April 2013) is the Group Chief Financial Officer of AIAGL responsible for leading the Group in all aspects of capital and financial management, as well as managing relationships with all key external stakeholders, including independent auditors and actuaries, rating agencies and international accounting and regulatory bodies.
 He joined AIA in April 2011.
 Prior to joining the Group Mr. Jones was the Executive Vice President of China Pacific Life Insurance Co Ltd., the life insurance arm of China Pacific Insurance (Group) Co.
-Ltd. Mr. Jones is a fellow of the Institute of Actuaries in the United Kingdom.
+Ltd. Mr. Jones is a fellow of the Institute and Faculty of Actuaries in the United Kingdom.